cfwheels/cfwheels/src/docker/README.md

 You can also access each CF Engine directly on it's respective port, i.e, to access ACF2016, you just go to `localhost:62016`

+A sample task runner URL is `http://localhost:60005/wheels/tests/core?reload=true&format=json&sort=directory asc&db=mysql`.
+You can change the port to hit a different engine and change the db name to test a different database.

 ### Other useful commands

 You can start specific services or rebuild specific services by name.
 If you just want to start ACF2016 or MSSQL, you can just do

-`docker-compose up adobe2016` or `docker-compose up sqlserver`
+`docker compose up adobe2016` or `docker compose up sqlserver`

 Likewise if you need to rebuild any of the images, you can do it on an image by image basis if needed:

-`docker-compose up testui --build` *etc*
+`docker compose up testui --build` *etc*

-Which can be quicker than rebuilding everything via `docker-compose up --build`
+Which can be quicker than rebuilding everything via `docker compose up --build`

 #### Known Issues